 The latter three-quarters of the book of Genesis is filled with stories of Abraham, Isaac, Jacob, and Joseph.
 And none seem more challenging, at least to me, than God’s call for Abraham to offer his son Isaac as a sacrifice.
 This story is recorded in Genesis 22:1-19.
 But I do believe we need to look at a larger picture than just this isolated story if we are going to understand Abraham’s test as recorded here.

 Table of contents

 Abram, later renamed Abraham, is first introduced in Genesis 11:27-32.
 His family ancestry is defined along with the relevant members of his immediate family.
 Abraham was from Ur of the Chaldeans, located in what is today Iraq.
 The family migrated out of Ur, heading for Canaan, but stopped to settle in Harran, a city well north of Canaan.

 No reason is given here as to why the family was migrating, although later, we see that God’s call played at least a part in their decision.
 Nor is anything told us about Abraham’s character, beliefs, or occupation.
 Abraham was simply a man who, with his family, was leaving the big city of Ur, and heading for someplace new.

 God’s Call and Covenant with Abraham

-God’s call to Abraham is essentially a covenant.
-Abraham is to go where God leads.
-And God will bless him.
+God’s call to Abraham was essentially a covenant.
+Abraham was to go where God led.
+And God would bless him.

 The LORD had said to Abram, “Go from your country, your people and your father’s household to the land I will show you.Genesis 12:1-3 NIV